The 2026 Flight Hacking Guide: How to Pay Less for Airfare

 • The Result: Skyscanner acts as an inspiration engine, ranking every destination in the world by price.
 You might find that while flights to Paris are $900, a flight to Lyon (a 2-hour train ride away) is $450.

-• The 2026 Application: With rising costs in major hubs (London, Tokyo, NYC), the “Everywhere” feature is your gateway to secondary cities—the hidden gems that save you 50% on airfare.
+• The 2026 Application: With rising costs in major hubs (London, Tokyo, NYC), the “Everywhere” feature is your gateway to secondary cities, the hidden gems that save your 50% on airfare.

 2. The Month View Visualization